andysmart/Timberjack/README.md

 Open an issue here, or ping me a message on Twitter.
 Even better, fork this repo and open a pull-request!

-*Unfortunately, due to a limitation in `NSURLProtocol`, Timberjack is unable to log the HTTP body of a request, see [This radar](http://openradar.appspot.com/15993891) for more details*
+*Unfortunately, due to a limitation in `URLProtocol`, Timberjack is unable to log the HTTP body of a request, see [This radar](http://openradar.appspot.com/15993891) for more details*

 ##Credits